Show Stoppers – Frankfurt Motor Show

-Frankfurt this year is heavy on bling, and we have already featured the monster motor that is the new Bentley Bentayga, a car with a name as unlovely as the rather brutal bulk of the car itself.
-Sorry, I’m not a fan, even though the cocktail bar in the boot of the show car is as exquisitely crafted as the rest of the lavish interior.
-I’m sure her Majesty will love hers.
-It should also go down well in the Gulf states.
+Frankfurt this year is heavy on bling, and we have already featured the new Bentley Bentayga with its own cocktail bar in the boot of the show car which is as exquisitely crafted as the rest of the lavish interior.

-With a bit less bling and more millionaire elegance the Rolls-Royce Dawn is a very impressive motor.
-Its rear-hinged doors follow a trend that is very evident at Frankfurt, for greater ease of access into car interiors.
+With a bit less bling and more millionaire elegance, the Rolls-Royce Dawn is a very impressive motor.
+Its rear-hinged doors follow a trend that is very evident at Frankfurt, for greater ease of access to car interiors.
 At a more mainstream level, the Citroen Aircross concept car takes a similar approach, with its opposed-opening doors that make the entire sides of the car an open space.

 The tide of SUVs rolls on, and one of the more affordable new mid-size models is debuted on the Kia stand.
 The new Kia Sportage has a bit more visual muscle than before and a fresh face with its evolving ‘tiger nose’ front grille and a much-improved cabin with lots of soft-touch fabrics.

 Some of the other new mainstream models that especially caught my eye include the new generation Toyota Prius with a bit more styling flair than its predecessor.
-The Ford Ecosport now looks much more like the car it should have been from the start, rather than the awkwardly styled original with its dated-looking bootlid location for the spare wheel.
 An important newcomer from France is the new Renault Megane, with quite chic lines on a car that has a strong popular following.
-The Peugeot 308 GTI is a new hot hatch that I look forward to driving, and the home-bred MINI Clubman is now a much more practical design, with its silly previous door arrangement now rationalised into five-door mode.
+The Peugeot 308 GTI is a new hot hatch that I look forward to driving, and the home-bred MINI Clubman is now a much more practical design, with an altered door arrangement that is now a more rationalised five-door model.